extcode/cart/Documentation/AdministratorManual/Configuration/PaymentMethods/Index.rst

    is less than or equal to the specified value, otherwise the fallback payment method is used.

-.. confval:: de.options.n.redirects.success.url
+.. confval:: <country-code>.options.<n>.redirects.success.url

-   :Type: Text
+   :Type: string

    If the redirect URL is configured for the payment method used for an order, the system redirects to the specified URL after a successful